intjonathan/mtm-homework/README.md

 ```

-Adding a truthy argument ('1', or 'true') to the end will emit json.
+Adding a `true` after the end time will cause the output to appear in json format.
 The same invocation as above with that argument change would produce:

 ```json
 {